open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 We tested the capability to correlate from nginx to a downstream service with a Java application.
-And, without reading into the source code of the OTel Java SDK, it looks like that Java is flexible in taking a `traceparent` with multiple values.
-So propagation from nginx to the Java service worked, while in contract, python (and other languages) do not provide that flexibility and propagation from nginx to the downstream service silenty fails.
+And, without reading into the source code of the OTel Java SDK, it looks like that Java is flexible in taking a `traceparent` with multiple values, even though such format is invalid per the W3C Trace Context specification.
+So propagation from nginx to the Java service worked, while in contrast, python (and other languages) do not provide that flexibility and propagation from nginx to the downstream service silenty fails.